yulesa/tiders-x402-server/README.md

 Returns server metadata: available tables, schemas, payment requirements, and SQL parser rules.

+### `GET /table/:name`

+Returns full schema and payment offers for a specific table as JSON.
+If the table has a `MetadataPrice` tag, requires payment via the x402 protocol.

 ### `POST /query`

 Execute a SQL query.

+Queries must conform to a restricted SQL dialect ("Simplified SQL") whose AST permits only `SELECT` statements against a single table, with a limited set of `WHERE`, `ORDER BY`, and `LIMIT` expressions.
+JOINs, subqueries, GROUP BY, CTEs, window functions, and aggregates are rejected.
+See the [SQL Parser](../server/sql-parser.md) page for the full grammar and list of supported features.

 When a payment is necessary, the server returns 402 with payment options.
 A client implementing x-402 protocol resend the request with `X-Payment` payload containing the signed payment.

 ```bash